Are Semaglutide and Tirzepatide Weight Loss Miracle Cures? Why the Choice is Yours

 And our weight is not because we aren’t trying.
-An estimated $72 billion is spent yearly on weight loss, even though most efforts fail in the long run.
-One particularly eye-opening study in over 176,000 people over nine years showed the chances of an overweight person achieving a normal weight was less than 1 in 100.
+An estimated (opens in a new tab) is spent yearly on weight loss, even though most efforts (opens in a new tab) in the long run.
+One particularly eye-opening (opens in a new tab) in over 176,000 people over nine years showed the chances of an overweight person achieving a normal weight was less than 1 in 100.

 It’s no wonder the concept of a miracle weight loss medication is so attractive, and the pharmaceutical industry has been working diligently to find the answer.